 Tired of your children fighting, from arguments to hitting each other?
-Apply these effective solutions on how to stop kids from fighting once and for all.
+Apply these tips on how to stop kids from fighting once and for all.

 Hands down, hearing my kids fight is one of my biggest triggers.
-You know, the kind that makes you snap, yell something along the lines of “Just stop it already!” or hide in your room.
+You know, the kind that makes you snap, yell “Just stop it already!” or hide in your room.

 And it’s always for the weirdest reasons, too.
-For instance, here are some of the things my kids fought about recently:
+For instance, here are some of the things my kids have fought about:

-- When one brother copied another’s drawing of Darth Vader
+- When one copied another’s drawing of Darth Vader

-- That a banana and an apple do (or do not) make the number “10”
+- Whether a banana and an apple do (or do not) make the number “10”

-- About whose turn it was to read from the Harry Potter trivia cards
+- Whose turn it was to read from the Harry Potter trivia cards

-- Because two kids crashed into each other during a game of chase
+- Because two of them crashed into each other during a game of chase

-- One brother said the other’s shirt was too long
+- One said the other’s shirt was too long

-- When one brother wanted to build a fort but the other wanted to play alphabet robots
+- When one wanted to build a fort but the other wanted to play alphabet robots

 It’s amusing to think about it in hindsight, but in that moment, you just wish they’d agree to disagree and move on.